tetratelabs/istio-0to60/docs/ingress.md

     Above, we specify the HTTP protocol, port 80, and a wildcard ("*") host matcher which ensures that HTTP requests using the load balancer IP address `$GATEWAY_IP` will match.

-    The selector _istio: ingressgateway_ ensures that this gateway resource binds to the physical ingress gateway.
+    The selector _istio: ingressgateway_ selects the Envoy gateway workload to be configured, the one residing in the `istio-system` namespace.

 1. Apply the gateway resource to your cluster.